emmanuelallan/code.maxthestranger.com_v2/content/blog/my-100-days-of-code-journey/index.md

 Being a freelance developer especially in python, you normally don’t get to work on full projects, it’s either a student wants his/her assignment done or someone wants some terminal applications that displays random characters for a short film or someone's web app is down and they need a quick fix...

-Not much experience when it comes to architecting and developing a useful application that can solve a real-life problem.
+Not much experience when it comes to architecting and/or developing a useful application that can solve a real-life problem.
 With this as a foundation to fuel the intention, I challenged myself to learn and apply a complete tech stack in 100 days.
 So I chose MERN stack, ‘cause why not, I mean one language front to back, sounds like a good ting' to me.

 <p align = "center">